Charlie Kimball

-Charles Newton Kimball (born February 20, 1985) is an American race car driver currently competing in the IndyCar Series with A. J. Foyt Enterprises He has scored a win, six podiums, and 13 top 5s.
+Charles Newton Kimball (born February 20, 1985) is an American former race car driver who most recently competed in the IndyCar Series with A. J. Foyt Enterprises.
+He has scored a win, six podiums, and 13 top 5s during his IndyCar career.
 His best season results were ninth in 2013 and 2016.
 In addition, he won the 2013 24 Hours of Daytona.

 Career

 2002–2005

-Born in Chertsey, England, Kimball's single-seater career started in 2002 when he took part in the American Formula Dodge national championship, finishing the season in 10th place overall.
+Born in Chertsey, England, Kimball's single-seater career started in 2002 when he took part in the American Formula Dodge national championship, finishing the season in tenth place overall.
 He also won three races in the SCCA Formula Ford series.
-For 2003 he moved up to Formula Ford US, finishing third overall with two race wins and seven podium finishes.
+For 2003, he moved up to Formula Ford US, finishing third overall with two race wins and seven podium finishes.
 He also contested the UK Formula Ford winter series, taking one race win to finish third overall.

 In 2004, he competed in the full UK Formula Ford championship for Team JLR, taking two race wins and eleven podiums on his way to fourth in the championship.
 In the end-of-season Formula Ford Festival at Brands Hatch he finished in eighth place.
 His performances earned him a drive with front runners Carlin Motorsport in the 2005 British Formula 3 Championship, where he took five race wins to finish an impressive second behind teammate Álvaro Parente.
-He also finished 12th in the Marlboro Masters at Zandvoort, but failed to finish the season-ending Macau Grand Prix.
+He also finished twelfth in the Marlboro Masters at Zandvoort, but failed to finish the season-ending Macau Grand Prix.

 2006–2008

-For 2006 Kimball stayed in Formula Three, but moved up to the Formula 3 Euro Series with the French Signature-Plus team.
+For 2006, Kimball stayed in Formula Three, but moved up to the Formula 3 Euro Series with the French Signature-Plus team.
 He took one race win and three podiums to finish the season in eleventh place.
-Once again, he took part in the Masters Formula 3 race at Zandvoort and the Macau Grand Prix, finishing in 9th and 21st places respectively.
+Once again, he took part in the Masters Formula 3 race at Zandvoort and the Macau Grand Prix, finishing in ninth and 21st places respectively.

 In 2007, he competed in the Formula Renault 3.5 Series for the Italian Victory Engineering team, alongside Dutchman Giedo van der Garde.
-He competed in 12 races (leaving the series with 2 race weekends remaining) and finished 24th in points with a best finish of 8th in the Monza and Nurburgring sprint races.
+He competed in twelve races (leaving the series with two race weekends remaining) and finished 24th in points with a best finish of eighth in the Monza and Nurburgring sprint races.
 His departed the team due to the onset of Type 1 diabetes which required hospitalization.
 As part of his ongoing treatment he wears a wireless blood sugar monitor and carries sugar water on board the car while racing.
-In 2008, he returned to F3 EuroSeries for 6 races with Prema Powerteam.
-Late in 2008 he competed in the first round of the A1 Grand Prix series for A1 Team USA.
+In 2008, he returned to F3 EuroSeries for six races with Prema Powerteam.
+Late in 2008, he competed in the first round of the A1 Grand Prix series for A1 Team USA.